anoma/nspec/docs/arch/node/engines/ticker_behaviour.juvix.md

 Increments the counter if the `TickerMsgIncrement` message is received, actioned by the `TickerActionLabelIncrement` label.

+State update
+: The counter value is increased by one.

+Messages to be sent
+: No messages are added to the send queue.

+Engines to be spawned
+: No engine is created by this action.

+Timer updates
+: No timers are set or cancelled.

 ```juvix
 incrementAction (input : TickerActionInput) : TickerActionEffect :=
   let